 Your finished graph will look like this:

-The 3D eyeball objects should cover and track the eyes in your effect:
+The 3D eyeball objects should cover and track the eyes:

 To apply the the texture included in this tutorial: